 Part of Speech: Noun, proper

-Meaning: Passover, a Jewish holiday beginning on the 14th of Nisan at sundown and continuing for eight days, which runs from sundown March 25 to sundown April 2 in 2013 by the Gregorian Calendar.
+Meaning: Passover, a Jewish holiday beginning on the 14th of Nisan and continuing for eight days.
+It runs from tonight at sundown to sundown April 11 by the Gregorian Calendar.
 It commemorates the Exodus of the Hebrews from Egypt.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!